ankushBoL/log4j-aws-appenders/docs/jmx.md

 # JMX Support

 The appenders will optionally register JMX "statistics beans" with one or more MBeanServers.
-These beans provide the following information:

-* The post-substitution name of the destination (stream/topic).
-* The number of messages that have been successfully sent to the destination.
-* The number of messages that have been discarded due to inability to send.
-* The most recent error (initialization or runtime), with timestamp and stacktrace.
+These beans provide information about the configuration and current operation of the log writers.
+See [below](#attributes) for the description of each attribute.

 ![jconsole mbean view](jmx.png)